 - Click Save

 The Office Intelligence Services is something that an IT administrator can turn off within your company.
-Therefore, if nothing else in this post works and you believe you have an Office 365 subscription, double-check with the IT department in your company.
+Therefore, if nothing else in this post works double-check with the IT department in your company.

 Final Thoughts on Designer

-That’s 9 different ways to fix your PowerPoint Design Ideas command if it is not working.
+So those are nine different ways to fix the PowerPoint Design Ideas command if yours is not working.

 If you enjoyed this article, you can learn more about our PowerPoint training courses and other presentation resources by visiting us here.